Deagen Fairclough: 2025

 In October 2024, Fairclough was announced to be stepping up to the GB3 Championship for 2025, remaining with Hitech Pulse-Eight.

+2026

+Fairclough continued in GB3 with Hitech in 2026.

 Formula One

 For his efforts in British F4, Fairclough was nominated for the 2024 Autosport BRDC Award alongside Freddie Slater, Arvid Lindblad and Louis Sharp.
 At the end of January 2025, Fairclough was named as the winner of the award.
 Fairclough successfully completed his test in September, driving the Aston Martin AMR23, in which he described it as a "dream come true" despite prematurely ending his run in the barriers at the Copse corner.